Note: Its not possible to hike up to the Sun Gate from Machu Picchu, it can be done only the any of the Inca Trails.

 INFORMATION ABOUT THE SUN GATE

 With the new regulations, only the Inca Trail trekkers / hikers will have the opportunity to have a great view over Machu Picchu from the Sun Gate.
 Visitors can no longer hike from Machu Picchu Citadel to the Sun Gate anymore.

-For travellers who trek the Inca Trail, they enter Machu Picchu through the Sun Gate, also called Inti Punku, and watch the sunrise.
+For travellers who trek the Inca Trail, they enter into Machu Picchu through the Sun Gate, also called Inti Punku, and watch the sunrise.

 What is the Sun Gate?